 Nothing beats a day sipping wine with friends.
 Wine tasting has grown in popularity over the past few decades, and now represents a great activity that is both entertaining and educational.
 Whether you’re heading out on a date or an afternoon with friends, you’ll want to look your best.
 Here is an overview of what kinds of conditions you should prepare for, along with our tips for the top wine tasting outfit ideas.

 Winery and Vineyard Overview

 Regardless of the season, vineyards are typically located in areas where it gets hot during the day.
-Grapes need heat to fully ripen and mature.
-They also require cool mornings and chilly nights.
-It’s the thermal amplitude of hot weather during the day followed by cool evenings that enables them to turn into such great wine.
+Grapes need heat to fully ripen and mature, they also require cool mornings and chilly nights.
+It’s the thermal amplitude of hot weather during the day followed by cool evenings that enable them to turn into such great wine.
 Many grape varietals also require cool mornings and chilly nights.
-For example, the Pinot Noir grape loves hot days and cool nights, and does even better with fog and moisture.
+For example, the Pinot Noir grape loves hot days and cool nights and does even better with fog and moisture.
 This means that your outfit needs to be able to withstand a variety of weather conditions.

 Dust and Dirt

 If you’re making your way out to the vineyard for your tasting, then you’ll encounter dust and dirt.
 While some larger companies have tasting rooms in central locations, much of the charm of trying the wine is doing so at its source.
 Avoid white colours or any outfits that easily show dirt.
 Focus on matching your outfit selection with a style that works well in an outdoor setting.

 Wineries often sit on open terrain, with exposed hillsides ideal for absorbing the elements.
 Beautiful vistas and views are common.
 Expect bright sun during the day, and come equipped with your sunglasses.
 You might experience a little bit of wind, so make sure any skirt or dress is ready to handle a breeze.
 A maxi dress is a great choice for these conditions, or opt for a trendy romper to avoid the hassle all together.